Ingredients

 Acids 101: Your Guide to Gentle Chemical Exfoliation

-Did you know that your skin doesn’t have to peel from a peel?
 While acid-based skin exfoliants were once thought to cause irritation, redness and visible sloughing off of the skin, the newest generation of Hydroxy Acids leave skin smooth, firm and glowing.
-Keep scrolling to learn more about why acids may be your skin’s new favorite anti-aging must-have and which ones are right for you.

 How Exactly Do Hydroxy Acids Exfoliate Skin?